JdejesusIsaac/crowdFund/README.md

 1. In the root directory of the project, the following command to compile. run:   yarn hardhat compile

-2. Deploy contract to goerli. run: yarn hardhat deploy --network goerli
+2. Deploy contract to goerli. ```node.js yarn hardhat deploy --network goerli

 3. to launch a new campaign with a goal of 0.1 Uniswap tokens:
-``node.js
-npx hardhat run --network goerli  scripts/launch.js

 4. to pledge token amount to a new campaign with 0.1 Uni Tokens:    npx hardhat run --network goerli  scripts/pledge.js